-The Health Sciences bachelor degree program is proud to participate in Complete to Compete, a statewide initiative to help Mississippi adults who have completed some college go on to earn their degrees.
+The bachelor program is proud to participate in Complete to Compete, a statewide initiative to help Mississippi adults who have completed some college go on to earn their degrees.

 Health Systems Administration is one of the many programs offered at UMMC's School of Health Related Professions.
 Health Systems Administration degrees are available as online learning experiences.